spectrochempy/spectrochempy_tutorials/README.md

-# SpectroChemPy tutorials
+# SpectroChemPy tutorials (WORK IN PROGRESS)
 Tutorials for SpectroChemPy usage.
-WORK IN PROGRESS

 This repository is the basis for the https://tutorials.spectrochempy.fr website